AI Overview Optimization: How to Get Pulled Into Google's AI Overviews

 The honest part: citations, not clicks

 This is where most guides go quiet, so we will not.
 AI Overviews keep people on Google.
-The public 2026 data is blunt: searches that show an AI Overview have a zero-click rate around 83%, meaning roughly four in five end without anyone leaving for a website.
-On Google's newer AI Mode the figure climbs to about 93%, and one field study found AI Overviews cut organic clicks on triggered queries by 38%.
+The public 2026 data is blunt: searches that show an AI Overview have a zero-click rate around 83% (Similarweb), meaning roughly four in five end without anyone leaving for a website.
+On Google's newer AI Mode the figure climbs to 92–94% (Semrush), and a field experiment found AI Overviews cut organic clicks on triggered queries by about 38%.
 The click you used to get from a rank-one answer is, more often than before, absorbed into the box.
+If those numbers make you want out entirely, Google now has a Search Console switch for that, weighed honestly in our guide to opting out of Google AI Overviews.
+And because AI Mode is a separate surface with its own selection logic, ranking in it is a distinct project, covered in how to rank in Google AI Mode.

 So what are you actually winning?
 Visibility and trust.
 Being named as a source puts your brand in front of the searcher at the moment they get their answer, even when they do not click.
 The clicks that do come through tend to be higher-intent, and often convert better than the old average.
 The honest framing: treat being cited in an AI Overview as brand exposure first and a traffic source second.
 If your whole model depends on the click, AI Overviews are a headwind, and better to know that going in than discover it in your analytics.

 There is a quieter upside too.
 When the same query is asked of ChatGPT, Perplexity or Gemini, the pages those engines trust look a lot like the pages Google's Overview trusts: clear, well-structured, authoritative.
-So the work here is rarely wasted; it compounds across every AI surface, which is the whole premise behind how to rank on ChatGPT, the broader playbook this page sits under.
+So the work here is rarely wasted; it compounds across every AI surface — the same cross-engine logic behind our guide to how to improve brand visibility in AI search engines, and the broader how to rank on ChatGPT playbook this page sits under.

 How to measure your AI Overview presence